kddubey/cappr/docs/source/4_user_guide.rst

 User Guide
 ==========

-There are three major factors which influence the performance of CAPPr: the prompt-completion format, the language model, and the prior.
+There are three factors which influence the performance of CAPPr: the prompt-completion format, the language model, and the prior.

 Select a prompt-completion format